101 Top Employee Recognition Ideas

 Dealogic, an international financial organization, has an appreciation week.
 It’s like an internal conference of all the things Dealogic has to celebrate, including their most valuable asset, their staff.

-Automatic gift cards
+Automatic gift cards for employee rewards

 Provide automatic gift cards to make rewarding employees easy.
 Companies love the option of vendors like Recognize and Tangocard that provide automated gift card redemption.
 Automated gift cards free up valueable time for your total rewards manager to instead work on bigger projects.